ESLAMIKIA/File_Locker_App/README.md

 ✨ Features:

 ✅ Lock and encrypt files for enhanced security

-✅ Modern and intuitive UI for a seamless experience<br>
+✅ Modern and intuitive UI for a seamless experience

 ✅ Supports multiple file types for encryption

 ✅ Set strong passwords to secure your files

-✅ Lightweight and fast without unnecessary dependencies 🛠️ Technologies Used:
+✅ Lightweight and fast without unnecessary dependencies

+🛠️ Technologies Used:

     C# (.NET WPF) for the user interface